Dilepton Radiation from Strongly Interacting Systems: QCD matter under extreme conditions

 The quest is to locate ``trajectories'' in the phase diagram along which the collision systems evolve during the intermediate stage of heavy-ion collisions and before the system freezes out.
-Since the abundancies and phase space distributions of hadrons are fixed only after the system has frozen out, the determination of such trajectories based on hadron spectra is close to impossible.
-Guidance where to locate fireballs formed in heavy-ion collisions probe the QCD phase diagram is given by the so-called freeze-out parameters which are depicted in Fig.~\ref{fig:QCDphasediagram} as black ``data points'' (\mycf Sec.~\ref{sec:freezeout}).
-They are obtained from fits of the hadron resonance gas (Eq.~\ref{eq:shm_density}) to freeze-out abundancies of a large number hadrons measured in the experiments.
-The dashed line connecting the data points is defined by Eqs.~\ref{eq:shm_T} and \ref{eq:shm_mu}.
+Since the abundance and phase space distributions of hadrons are fixed only after the system has frozen out, the determination of such trajectories based on hadron spectra is close to impossible.
+Guidance where to locate fireballs formed in heavy-ion collisions probe the QCD phase diagram is given by the so-called freeze-out parameters which are depicted in Fig.\,\ref{fig:QCDphasediagram} as black ``data points'' (\mycf Sec.\,\ref{sec:freezeout}).
+They are obtained from fits of the hadron resonance gas (Eq.\,\ref{eq:shm_density}) to multiplicity for a large number of hadrons measured in the experiments, taking properly into account feed-down form excited hadron states.
+The dashed line connecting the data points is defined by Eqs.\,\ref{eq:shm_T} and \ref{eq:shm_mu}.

 Electromagnetic probes are currently the only way to obtain direct information from the dense system before freeze-out.
-Two such data points are included in Fig.~\ref{fig:QCDphasediagram} as circles.
+Two such data points are included in Fig.\,\ref{fig:QCDphasediagram} as circles.
 They refer to temperatures obtained from the slope of dilepton invariant mass spectra.
 The approximate baryo chemical-potentials are taken from the respective freeze-out point.
-Both lie above the freeze-out curve as is expected due to the penetrating nature of dileptons.
+Both lie above the freeze-out curve as it is expected due to the penetrating nature of dileptons.
 The procedure to extract such information from dileptons emitted from heavy-ion collision is a central subject of this review.